"Ay breh," he said, "Fuck with me, now."

-He was selling weed, strafing my path in a way that made clear this was an A-okay location for broad-daylight drug sales with a clogged North Avenue just feet away.
+He was selling weed, about two hours before the Goodie Mob reunion show, walking beside me in a way that made clear this was an A-okay location for broad-daylight drug sales despite a clogged North Avenue just feet away.
 I don't smoke, but had to admire the enterprise.

 Atlanta is one of the NFL's few majority-black cities, along with Detroit, Baltimore, D.C., on-field archrival New Orleans and possibly St. Louis by now*.
 The city proper's residents are 54 percent black as of 2010, though that's been dropping over the years as black families move to the suburbs and whites move inside the perimeter, defined as the I-285 loop that surrounds the city.
 The perimeter is now only the perimeter in a transit sense.

 * Apologies if I missed a city.
 I'll admit I didn't check Green Bay.